 The hardest hit industry groups in the Central Planning Region were accommodation and food service, administrative support, arts, entertainment, and recreation, and retail.
-Prior to the pandemic, much of the wholesale and transportation supply line was geared to send food and paper supplies to restaurants, hotels, and drinking establishments.
+Prior to the pandemic, much wholesale the transportation supply line was geared to send food and paper supplies to restaurants, hotels, and drinking establishments.
 When the shutdown occurred in April and May 2020, the consumer supply infrastructure had to be adjusted so that these supplies could be